Elections in Texas

-For about a hundred years, from after Reconstruction until the 1990s, the Democratic Party dominated Texas politics, making part of the Solid South.
+For about a century, Texas politics was dominated by the Democratic party, making the state a part of the Solid South which was the "electoral voting bloc for the Democratic Party in the Southern United States between the end of the Reconstruction era in 1877".
 In a reversal of alignments, since the late 1960s, the Republican Party has grown more prominent.
 By the 1990s, it became the state's dominant political party and remains so to this day, as Democrats have not won a statewide race since the 1994 Lieutenant gubernatorial election.
 Texas is a majority Republican state with Republicans controlling every statewide office.
 Texas Republicans have majorities in the State House and Senate, an entirely Republican Texas Supreme Court, control of both Senate seats in the US Congress.
 Texas is America's most-populous Republican state.
-Many commentators had suggested that Texas is trending Democratic since 2016, however, Republicans have continued to win every statewide office, albeit by reduced margins, as it was the third-closest state Republicans won in 2020.
+There have been arguments that Texas has trended more competitive since 2016 by citing demographic change, urban population growth, and narrowing statewide margins.
+However, the 2020 presidential election saw Texas become the third closest state won by republicans, illustrating both the party's strength and the state's gradual movement towards competitiveness.

 Texas, simultaneous to Wyoming, was the first state to elect a woman governor in 1924 with the election of Miriam A. Ferguson.
-Conversely, Texas has never elected a person of color to be governor.
+(Huddleston, 2003) Conversely, Texas has never elected a person of color to be governor.

 In a 2020 study led by political science researcher Scot Schraufnagel, Texas was ranked as the hardest state for citizens to vote in due to strict pre-registration laws and in-person voter registration deadlines.
 Additionally, by the 2020 election, Texas had cut down the amount of polling stations in the state, making voting less widely available.